guidoism/jonesforth/README.md

 the rest of the assembly for each word and each architecture and to automatically run them against an assembler.

+With this, we should be able to programmatically assemble the pieces of assembly, commentary, and binary opcodes into various visualizations.

 ## Ideas

 - Show hex for opcodes, ascii for text, numbers for numbers -- And color code them while displaying the memory layout.